 Proven Strategies to Keep Your Cat Away From Tree Water

-Alright, let’s get to the practical stuff.
 How do you actually stop a determined cat from treating your Christmas tree like their personal drinking fountain?
-Here are the most effective methods we’ve found that actually work in real homes with real cats.
+Here are the most effective methods we’ve found that work in homes with cats.

 Cover the Tree Stand Completely